OSU Extension Service Internship Program

 - learn while they co-create impactful solutions that will be delivered locally and directly to beneficiaries

-This recruitment will be used to fill multiple part-time (a maximum of 40 hours per week during the summer break) Extension Student Intern positions for the Extension Offices at Oregon State University (OSU).
-Internships may be located in the following counties: Benton, Clatsop, Crook, Grant, Jackson/SOREC, Klamath, Lake, Lane, Lincoln, Linn, Polk, Tillamook, Umatilla, Wasco.
+This recruitment is used to fill multiple part-time (a maximum of 40 hours per week during the summer break) Extension Student Intern positions for the Extension Offices at Oregon State University (OSU).
+Internships are located in specific counties each summer.

 Extension Communications Student Intern

-This recruitment will be used to fill one part-time (a maximum of 40 hours per week for 10 weeks during the summer) Extension Communications Student Intern position for the Extension Communications unit at Oregon State University (OSU).
-The internship will be located in Corvallis, Oregon, with travel statewide accompanying Extension Communications professionals, when travel is permitted by OSU.
+This internship position is used to fill one part-time (a maximum of 40 hours per week for 10 weeks during the summer) Extension Communications Student Intern position for the Extension Communications unit at Oregon State University (OSU).
+The internship is based in Corvallis, Oregon with travel statewide connected with duties.
+The 2023 internship will have a multimedia focus.

 Frequently asked questions